 Buyers Will Often Negotiate After Inspections

-Once you receive an offer for your house in Southern California, the buyer will order an inspection to be done.
+Once you receive an offer for your house in Greater Los Angeles, the buyer will order an inspection to be done.
 Depending on the property and its condition, the potential buyer may request that you make the needed repairs before the sale is finalized.
 An appraisal can also require the seller to sink money into the house before the bank will approve the buyer’s loan.
 A low appraisal is one of the most common reasons for a sale to fall through.
 Home sellers should be prepared for this and either have a rebuttal or a repair plan they can quickly execute without breaking the bank.